justuseapen/launch_rails_new/README.md

 ## What it does

-1. Sets you up with a postgres database.yml
+1. Sets you up with a postgres database.yml (DON'T FORGET TO EDIT WITH YOUR PROJECT NAME!)

 2. Sets you up with the postgres gem